mehdimehdi/ttuesday/_posts/2017-09-20-proof-of-work.markdown

 date:   2017-09-27 01:05:41 -0700
 ---

 The blockchain is the information architecture to store a ledger for peer-to-peer cash.
 The proof-of-work is the process that assures that the ledger is acutally valid.
-The idea was borrowed from Adam's Back Hashback.
-A proof that a really hard computational work was performed is added to the block in the blockchain, hence 'proof-of-work'.
+The idea was borrowed from [Adam's Back Hashback](http://www.hashcash.org/papers/hashcash.pdf) [PDF].
+Proof that a really hard computational work was performed is added to the block in the blockchain, hence 'proof-of-work'.
 The goal is to make it very hard to counterfeit blocks in the blockchain.
-And another notion that is important is that it's harder to counterfeit older blocks in the blockchain, because one would have to counterfeit all the blocks linked after the counterfeited block, which requires a lot more work.
+Moreover, it's harder to counterfeit older blocks in the blockchain, because one would have to counterfeit all the blocks linked after the counterfeited block, which requires a lot more work.
 Computing the proof-of-work costs money (electricity needed to run the computers to come up with the proof-of-work), this is why introducing the right [incentives](/2017/09/16/incentives-against-fraud.html) for doing the proof-of-work (mining) becomes important.

 **What is actually the hard problem that constitutes "proof-of-work"?**

 Let's start with defining what is a cryptographic hash function.
-It's a function (a small program that computer understand) that can take a message in (input) and generates a sequence of bits out (output).
+It's a function (a small program that computers understand) which can take a message in (input) and generates a sequence of bits out (output or hash).

-Here are the important properties for a cryptographic hash function:
+The important properties of a cryptographic hash function are:
- 1. The output has a fixed length, not matter the input.
+ 1. The output has a fixed length, no matter the input.
- 2. The content of the ouput will completely change even if the input change just a tiny bit.
+ 2. The content of the ouput will completely change even if the input changes just a tiny bit.
- 3. The content of the output looks completely random compare to input, and figuring out the input based on the output is pretty much infeasible.
-Here is a good video that describes how [infeasible that is](https://www.youtube.com/watch?v=S9JGmA5_unY).
+ 3. The content of the output looks completely random compare to the input, and discovering the input based on the output is pretty much [infeasible](http://www.hashcash.org/papers/hashcash.pdf).

-`sha256` is a classic crypographic hash function that will be used for our 'proof-of-work'.
-Here is how it works:
+`sha256` is a classic crypographic hash function that is used for bitcoin 'proof-of-work'.

 ```
 sha256('hi')='8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4'